dywsjtu/apparate/README.md

 # Apparate: Rethinking Early Exits to Tame Latency-Throughput Tensions in ML Serving

 This repository contains the source code implementation of the [SOSP '24](https://sigops.org/s/conferences/sosp/2024/) paper [Apparate: Rethinking Early Exits to Tame Latency-Throughput Tensions in ML Serving](https://arxiv.org/abs/2312.05385).
+#### Note that the arxiv version is not up to date to our SOSP submission, we will update the arxiv paper after camera ready.

 ## Getting Started